FarronF/limerick-council-meetings/meetings/2019/02/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 8th January 2019.md

 within this review.

-We will continue to liaise with the District in developing solutions.--- 5
+We will continue to liaise with the District in developing solutions.
+---
+5

 **12.**